-This workshop will help participants enhance their online teaching by:
+This workshop focused on enhancing online teaching by:

 - Introducing the principles of effective pedagogy in an online environment.